Thoughts about thoughts

 Every idea has a single source that can be traced back and changed, this is called inception, and it’s a concept.
 Imagine that you think to a line, and your mind starts with one thought, and one thought, leads to another thought, until you build a structure.
 That structure is called a thought chain, and it leads you to reach an idea or a vision.
 These ideas or visions can change, and you could get new ones.

 Notice how if you follow a particular thought, a sequence starts.
 Thoughts spark thoughts, they link to each other and you build thought chains.
 Thoughts can branch off in countless directions and you can easily lose track of them, or twist them together if you are not paying attention.

 The words someone uses in a conversation can leave clues to how they are thinking.
 Notice how some people tend to use phrases such as: “the way it looks to me” or “I see this differently” or “in my view”, others might say “I hear what you are saying” or “That sounds about right”, and others will say “This feels right” or “My gut tells me”.

 Words are just a tool, and only have meaning in relation to other words.
 In some sense, words act as symbols, they change their meaning over time and naturally rely on other words.
 If you look in the dictionary for the definition of a word, you will only get more words.

 Now, starting from the idea that you translate your thoughts into language, we could say that language can send your thoughts wandering in a particular direction.
 The words, act as a thought signal, and they can trigger a whole complex.

-If we can’t tell very well which of our thoughts are our own, how can we know that the information we receive is not actually stimulated thought?
 What if you did not become this way because you decided to, but because society conditioned you in such a way.
 Napoleon did not change society, society created Napoleon, and in turn he influenced society.
 It’s an endless loop.